lnkl26/capstone/Sprint 0 Documentation/JJaCL_Design.md

 | :---- | :---- |
 | Team Members | Jesselle Ballesil, Jack Crawford, Chet Hefton, and Leann Kahal |

-*Note: this is a **“living document”**, meaning its content will change with the implementation of the project.
-Use it to capture key project concepts and document your product design and decisions.
-Make sure the design is traceable to the requirements.
-Remove/replace the blue text and the descriptive paragraphs in each section prior to your submission as directed by your instructor.*

-***REMOVE THE ITALICIZED TEXT BEFORE SUBMISSION.***

-***THIS DOCUMENT IS A STARTING POINT, YOUR TEAM IS EXPECTED TO ADD/MODIFY ALL NECESSARY SECTIONS.***

-*You may use any drawing tool for your UML diagrams.
-If you diagrams are too big to cut and paste into this document, provide a reference to the external image files(s) [JPG or PNG] where they can be found or segment your image into legible sections to make them fit.*

 | Revision Number | Revision Date | Summary of Changes | Author(s) |
 | ----- | ----- | ----- | ----- |
 | 0.1 | 09/25/2025 | Initial creation of UML class diagram | Leann Kahal |